EdutainmentLIVE/edutainmentlive.github.io/_posts/2018-11-27-our-first-experiment-with-promiscuous-pairing-is-a-success.md

 ## Implementation

 We have 1-week sprints from Tuesday to Tuesday.
 We decided our experiments would be for 4 sprints.
-We used 2 1.5-hour blocks in the morning and 2 2-hour blocks in the afternoon.
+We used two 1.5-hour blocks in the morning and two 2-hour blocks in the afternoon.
 For any given block, one person was the Jedi (they were on the story during the previous block) and the other was the padawn.
 When rotating pairs, we tried to put the person with the least knowledge of the story on that story as the next padawn.
 The padawn drove on their own machine (with few exceptions) while the